Nuand/bladeRF-fsk/README.md

 Received signals are mixed with quadrature RF carriers to downconvert to baseband I/Q, sampled with an ADC, and sent to the host PC program over the USB connection.

-The physical layer code features an FIR low-pass filter, power normalization, preamble correlation for signal detection, CPFSK modulation/demodulation, and scrambling.
+The physical layer code features an FIR low-pass filter with decimation, power normalization, preamble correlation for signal detection, CPFSK modulation/demodulation, and scrambling.
 The link layer code features framing, error detection via CRC32 checksums, and guaranteed delivery of frames via acknowledgements and retransmissions.

 This project is meant to be an experimental example and should not be treated as a rigorous modem.